lpzraf/python-postgresql-test/README.md

-## Testing a connection of Python to PostgrSQL.
+## Testing a connection of Python to PostgreSQL.

 Practicing how to connect and send data to the db.